-Students who wish to request an exception to the regular refund policy may do so in writing by completing an Exception Refund Request form.
+Students who wish to request an exception to the regular refund policy may do so in writing by completing an Exception Refund Request Form.
 Approval must be obtained from the Vice President for Learning and Student Services, or designee, for one of the following reasons:

 - 1. Serious illness or injury of the student, verifiable by a doctor's written statement that the illness prevents the student from attending all classes for the semester.
 The student must submit documentation prior to the end of the semester for which they are requesting the refund. - 2.
 Death of a student or an immediate family member, if the request is made prior to the end of the semester in which the death occurs.
 The student or the student's survivor must provide death certificate or newspaper obituary notice and proof of relationship (birth certificate, marriage license). - 3.
-Military service of a student in the Armed Forces or Arizona National Guard who is called to active duty and assigned to a duty station, verified by a copy of the orders, will be allowed to withdraw and receive a 100% refund of tuition, provided courses have not been completed.
+Military service of a student in the Armed Forces or Arizona National Guard who is called to active duty and assigned to a duty station, verified by a copy of the orders, will be allowed to withdraw and receive a 100 percent refund of tuition, provided courses have not been completed. - 4.
+Requests for refund due to an institutional error will be evaluated on a case-by-case basis.

 Any refund that may be due to a student will first be applied to any outstanding debts owed to the college.
-If a student received federal financial aid, grants, or scholarships, funds will be returned to the applicable federal financial aid program/grantor(s).
+If a student received federal financial aid, grants or scholarships, funds will be returned to the applicable federal financial aid program/grantor(s).